 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL1 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-PL1 does not offer wifi capability.
+In contrast, the E-PL1 does not provide wifi capability.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the E-PL1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-PL1 was succeeded by the Olympus E-PL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-PL1 or the Ricoh GR II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus PEN E-PL1:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.